m4ktub/m4ktub.ws/source/_posts/2014-12-27-duplicity-backup-to-s3-with-raspberry-pi.md

 It all depends on your needs.
 If you are trying to keep things simple or totally under your control you may want to start your script.
-Otherwise starting with a powerful foundation and grow from there may be approprate.
+Otherwise starting with a powerful foundation and grow from there may be appropriate.
 In all cases, though, you will need to read a bit of documentation because most configuration options are important.
 In the end, we want a backup that is simple, fast, secure and, most of all, that we can restore when we actually need it which by definition is the worst moment possible.

-[1]: /blog/2014/11/26/durability-in-cloud-backup/
+[1]: /posts/2014/11/26/durability-in-cloud-backup/
 [2]: http://duplicity.nongnu.org/
 [3]: http://www.raspberrypi.org/products/model-b-plus/
 [4]: http://raspi.tv/2014/how-much-less-power-does-the-raspberry-pi-b-use-than-the-old-model-b